 Keep track of attendees entering Player’s Lounge as well as VIP Only Lounge

-Assist house staff to ensure that food and beverage needs are being met at their respective locations on property
+Assist house staff to ensure that all food and beverage needs are being met at their respective locations on property

 Volunteers assigned to the earliest shift may also be asked to assist with folding programs and other material for the day’s activities

 Requirements: Pleasant demeanor to all guests and ability to tactfully resolve access issues.
 When attending dining areas and access points, must be able to stand for one to two hours.
 Familiarity with the club house, course and general knowledge of daily activities will be provided as VIP team members are most easily available to answer to common questions.